I have been working, as a counsellor, with both individuals and couples for over 13 years.

 I believe, that within counselling, the relationship is the therapy and ultimately, it is the relationship with another human being that heals.
 In any therapeutic relationship, I see myself as a fellow traveller, sharing a part of the clients journey through life, for as long as they want me alongside them.
 I always feel humbled and honoured when another human being puts their trust in me, and invites me to walk alongside them for a while and shares with me with their unique story.

 I initially trained as a nurse and worked for 23 years in the NHS.
 I trained as a counsellor whilst nursing and felt passionate about the emotional impact of illness and the effects on an individual and their family.

-As a counsellor, I have extensive experience of working with both young people and adults.
+As a counsellor, I have extensive experience of working with both individuals and couples.
 In addition, I managed a counselling service for a local agency for four years.
-I have undertaken a variety of training courses since qualifying in 2003, including training in Person-Centred art therapy, working with children and young people and working with couples.
+I have undertaken a variety of training courses since qualifying in 2003, including training in Person-Centred art therapy and working with couples.